THE PERCH

 The walk to The Perch is an in-and-out, backtrack hike that is ideal for day hiking, but it can also be done as an easy overnight backpacking trip.
 This hike starts along the Richard Russell Scenic Highway and ascends approximately 800′ feet to a scenic overlook along the trail.
 There are spectacular views to the east, south and west from two rock outcroppings on the route.
 Both have campsites (but no water) nearby.

-- click to see trail photos from this backpacking trip to The Perch: November 5, 2006 (password required), October 9, 2009, October 27, 2017
+- click to see photos from this backpacking trip to The Perch: November 5, 2006 (password required)

-- click to view a trip report of this hike on the Appalachian Trail: November 5, 2006, October 9, 2009, October 27, 2017 (password required)
+- click for a trip report from this hike on the Appalachian Trail: November 5, 2006 (password required)

-- click to view more hikes from this area near Hogpen Gap
+- click to view more hikes in this area near Hogpen Gap in October 2009, October 2011, October 2017

-- click for guidebook info on this hike on the Appalachian Trail near Neels Gap: section preview, to mile 0.4, to mile 4.4 (password required)
+- click for guidebook info on this hike with a section preview and mile 0.0 to 0.4, plus mile 0.4 to 4.4 (password required)

 - click for more information on the Appalachian Trail